Preparing for Ministry Through Contextual Education

 - May include case studies, learning goals, written assignments, short readings, self-reflection, and self-evaluation

-Three Ministry Collaboration Groups are required for MDiv students.
-For help meeting these requirements and finding a Ministry Setting, please contact the Contextual Education Office.
+For help meeting these requirements and finding a Ministry Setting, please contact the Director of Contextual Education.

 MACM Collaboration Groups

-Students in the Master of Arts Collaboration Groups reflect on their unique experiences in life and ministry as they journey through the MACM track.
-This group provides students the unique opportunity to learn together with all MACM colleagues for four consecutive semesters.
+Students in the Master of Arts Collaboration Groups reflect on their unique experiences in life and ministry as they journey through the MACM track together.
 These groups:

 • Are kept small